3ventic/Twitch-API/IRC.md

 Note:
 - After a successful `JOIN`, you will *not* receive a membership state events (`NAMES`, `JOIN`, `PART`, or `MODE`) *unless* you've requested our [IRCv3 `Membership`](#membership) capability.
 - The channel name should be entered in lowercase.
+- Attempting to join a suspended or deleted channel will result in a `msg_channel_suspended` NOTICE.
+- Attempting to join a non-existent channel will result in the JOIN being quietly dropped.

 ```
 < JOIN #channel